-This proposal to increase the existing fees in each schedule would not apply to any of the new fees described in Section 4 of this staff report, and the increases would also not apply to the schedules that were not evaluated in the Matrix Fee Study (such as the annual emission fees in Schedule B or the asbestos fees in Schedule E).
+This proposal to increase the existing fees in each schedule would not apply to the following:

+- 1) Any of the new fees described in Section 4 of this staff report, - 2) The schedules that were not evaluated in the Matrix Fee Study (such as the annual emission fees in Schedule B or the asbestos fees in Schedule E), and - 3) The agricultural diesel engine registration fees in Schedule H. These fees were removed from the analysis to maintain program reciprocity with the San Luis Obispo County APCD, as allowed by District Rule 1201.

 Also, it's important to note that the Matrix Fee Study represents a snapshot in time, as the results are based on data and records from recent fiscal years.
 Hence, the proposal to increase the fees based on this snapshot excludes any forecasted revenue decreases and cost-of-service increases that may occur in the future.
-In accordance with the Matrix Fee Study, District staff anticipates reevaluating the cost-recovery on an on-going basis.
+In accordance with the District's Cost Recovery Policy, District staff will continue to analyze the program activity costs and cost recovery for each fee schedule on an on-going basis.
+To complete this analysis, the District is developing a cost recovery tool that will be used in-house on an annual basis to calculate cost recovery for each fee schedule.
+Once the goal of 85% is reached for each fee schedule, the 12% fee increases will stop and will no longer apply.
+The District will include this analysis with the annual budget process every year.